 Guideline No. 410.1-2008, “Guide for the Evaluation of Masonry Facade Structures,” was released in March 2009.
 This guideline describes the tools, techniques, and processes that are used in the evaluation of masonry facade structures.

-New topics and goals were discussed at the Fall 2014 meeting and the committee proposed to develop a series of guideline publications that are tentatively being called “Practice Guides.”
-A practical guide to structural in-place stabilization of distressed ornamental terra cotta units was selected as the first task.
+New committee topics and goals were discussed at the Fall 2014 meeting and the committee proposed development of a series of “Practice Guides.”
 A document development request, “Practice Guide: In-place Stabilization of Terra Cotta,” was submitted to TAC and approved at the Fall 2014 meeting.
 TAC advised that the guide should emphasize “how to use” appropriate stabilization techniques and detailed technical background on procedures should be minimized or avoided.

 COMMITTEE 510 - CORROSION